dhagge/dhagge.github.io/_posts/2016-10-20-healthcare-tech-disruption.markdown

 ### Maybe what providers do isn't that complex?

-A third reason why disruption may be closer than we think is a somewhat controverial topic.
+A third reason why disruption may be closer than we think is a somewhat controversial topic.
 It is very possible that what healthcare providers do day-to-day isn't nearly as complex as we are led to believe.
-Many of the providers I've spoken to, possibly with the exception of surgeons (although that may also be debatable), actually don't have an extremely complex descision making process, and if there is one thing technology excels at it's automating routine processes out of existence!
+Many of the providers I've spoken to, possibly with the exception of surgeons (although that may also be debatable), actually don't have an extremely complex decision making process, and if there is one thing technology excels at it's automating routine processes out of existence!

-We're still missing some of the key pieces before this can become reality, specifically lots of acessible data against which to apply machine learning, but in my experience many of the descisions and functions that are done today in healthcare could be done cheaper and with less error by automated processes.
+We're still missing some of the key pieces before this can become reality, specifically lots of accessible data against which to apply machine learning, but in my experience many of the decisions and functions that are done today in healthcare could be done cheaper and with less error by automated processes.
 Of course the current generation of healthcare software probably won't deliver this, but big data and [machine learning are improving at astounding rates](http://singularityhub.com/2016/06/17/long-promised-artificial-intelligence-is-looming-and-its-going-to-be-amazing/) and there is certainly an inflection point at which algorithms will be able to perform these tasks as well, or better, than humans.

 Eventually machine learning and automation will be able to perform much of the current healthcare model and processes, the question isn't "if" but "when", and "when" may well be sooner than we think.